 Like in adults, symptoms of rheumatoid arthritis are different for each child.
 Some cases of juvenile rheumatoid arthritis can be much more severe than others.
 Some of the severe cases of juvenile rheumatoid arthritis affect a child’s growth where joints grow slower or unevenly.
 This can result in one limb being longer than the other.

-After a diagnosis is confirmed, it’s important for children and their families to work with a pediatric rheumatologist or another specialist on an ongoing basis.
+After a diagnosis is confirmed, it’s important for children and their families to work with a pediatric rheumatologist or another similar specialist on an ongoing basis.
 Monitoring symptoms and providing early preventative treatment can ensure children lead healthy and full lives.